italicize/italicize.github.io/draft.md

 ### Add the style descriptions and macro

-1. Copy the style descriptions (above) and paste in the document.
+1. Copy the style descriptions (above).
+1. Right-click the Word document.
+For the paste option, select **Keep Text Only**.
 1. Click the <img src='far/lightbulb.svg' alt='light bulb' height='12'>&ensp;**Tell Me** box, type **visual basic**, and press **Enter**.
     1. In the Visual Basic window, click **Insert** and **Module**.
     1. Copy the macro (next section) and paste in Visual Basic.